Eric Christian Olsen: Personal life

 Olsen became engaged to actress Sarah Wright in October 2011.
 They were married near Jackson Hole, Wyoming, on June 23, 2012.
-They have a son and two daughters.
+They have a son and three daughters.

 Olsen and Wright were featured in a 2015 episode of the HGTV series House Hunters buying a vacation home near Jackson Hole.
 Olsen works with the charity Hats Off for Cancer as an Honorary Board Member and Spokesperson, featured on their Public Service Announcement video.
 He and his wife Sarah are members of Board of Directors of Environmental Media Awards.